Nagin-Kim/cosprompt/README.md

 Consprompt, combined with the prompt encoding network, contrastive sampling modules, and contrastive scoring modules, is introduced to realize differential contrastive learning.

-Data example can see in the each zip file 16-100 21-100....zip each contains their sbert embedding we user the standford Sbert Embedding
+## Data examples can see in the each zip file 16-100 21-100....zip each contains their sbert embedding
+we use the Standford Sbert Embedding
 ![image](https://github.com/Nagin-Kim/cosprompt/assets/24890015/a6e64667-882c-4446-9c27-83daffb4a532)

-If you use our idea, you can cite our paper.
+## If you use our idea, you can cite our paper.

-#### J. Weng, Y. Deng, D. Li, H. You, Y. Hu and H. Huang, "Consprompt: Exploiting Contrastive Samples for Few-Shot Prompt Learning," ICASSP 2024 - 2024 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Seoul, Korea, Republic of, 2024, pp. 6835-6839, doi: 10.1109/ICASSP48485.2024.10448403.
+J. Weng, Y. Deng, D. Li, H. You, Y. Hu and H. Huang, "Consprompt: Exploiting Contrastive Samples for Few-Shot Prompt Learning," ICASSP 2024 - 2024 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Seoul, Korea, Republic of, 2024, pp. 6835-6839, doi: 10.1109/ICASSP48485.2024.10448403.

 ___________________________________________________________________________________________________________

-Our baseline use the code in LMBFF, which is also a prompt method for few-shot learning:https://gitcode.com/princeton-nlp/LM-BFF
+Our baseline use the code in LMBFF, which is also a popular prompt method for few-shot learning:https://gitcode.com/princeton-nlp/LM-BFF